seanwestfall/templatehaskell/draft2.md

 Prelude Language.Haskell.TH> $(runQ [| fibs !! $( [| 8 |]) |])
 21
 ```

+I'll explain some very specific syntax next, but after, some more impressive examples that show the possibilities of splicing and ASTs.

 #### Syntax
 Template Haskell quotation expression come with 4 different parser types, and an extensive 5th optional type that allows one to define their own types of quotations, called quasi-quotations.